type-zip/Education/AsyncAwaitPlayground/AsyncAwaitPlayground/README.md

 http://stackoverflow.com/a/18982576
 Turns out that while the benefits of async/await are not not really visible in a HelloWorld-tier project, they can significantly simplify the code even in a slighttly more complex scenario.

-## A good intro into async and await
+## A good intro into async and await by Stephen Cleary
 http://blog.stephencleary.com/2012/02/async-and-await.html
-The guy got an interesting idea: the async keyword simply allows the usage of await keyword and the await keyword is just an "asynchronous wait".
+>I like to think of “await” as an “asynchronous wait”.
+That is to say, the async method pauses until the awaitable is complete (so it waits), but the actual thread is not blocked (so it’s asynchronous).